ADJUSTED LIBRARY HOURS DUE TO COVID-19 PROTOCOLS

 Remote and Electronic Resources

-Most of the databases accessible on the Research Resources page can be accessed remotely.
 The most-used full-text products at CTU are AtlaSerials PLUS, JSTOR, and Project Muse.
 Academic Search Complete is also highly recommended, especially if your research topic expands beyond theology.
 If you aren’t sure which database is best, EBSCO Discovery Service is the place to start.
 Searches there cover dozens of sources.
-It’s also the most up-to-date place to find eBooks.
+The lists on our Research Resources are also helpful for understanding your research options.

 Reference help is available (in person and via phone, email, and video chat) from Deb Winarski.
 Please reach out by e-mail first so we can determine the best time and method to use to assist you).